Matt Farrell

-Matthew Thomas Farrell (born March 15, 1996) is an American basketball player who last played for EWE Baskets Oldenburg of the Basketball Bundesliga.
+Matthew Thomas Farrell (born March 15, 1996) is an American former professional basketball player.
 He played college basketball for the University of Notre Dame.

-Early life and high school career
+Early life

 Born in New Brunswick, New Jersey, Farrell grew up in Point Pleasant Beach, New Jersey and attended Point Pleasant Beach High School.
 He committed to Boston College as a senior.
 However, his plans changed when the college fired Steve Donahue as the basketball coach in 2014.
 Instead, Farrell signed with Notre Dame in March 2014 because his grandfather Bob Farrell attended the school and frequently told stories of his time there.
 Farrell was the Asbury Park Press 2014 boys basketball player of the year after averaging 19.5 points, 5.9 assists, 3.8 rebounds and 3.9 steals per game as a senior.
 He led Point Beach to a 29–2 record and the second consecutive Shore Conference Class B Central division title.
 Farrell scored 1,431 points and dished out 545 assists in his high school career.